relaxdiego/python-based-operator/README.md

 #### Build the Container Image

 ```
-docker build -t <your-docker-hub-username>/prometheus-operator .
+docker build -t localhost:32000/prometheus-operator .
-docker push <your-docker-hub-username>/prometheus-operator
+docker push localhost:32000/prometheus-operator
 ```

-NOTE: If you prefer to push your image to a private container repo and
+NOTE: The address `localhost:32000` is the address of the microk8s registry
-      you have access to one, then feel free use that instead.
+      addon that we enabled in the previous step.

 #### Deploy the Operator